 Remembering the Past

 Fort Dodge was closed in 1882 and by 1886, the cattle drives had ended.
-An illustrious period of history was over but the legend lives on in Dodge City's history preservation of its romantic and internationally famous past.
+An illustrious period of history was over but the legend lives on in Dodge City's historic preservation of its romantic and internationally famous past.

-As the nineteenth century ended, the bragging of the western pioneer furnished an abundance of materials for dime novels, nickelodeons, Hollywood films, radio and television.
-Even today, over 100,000 tourists relive the legend each year by visiting the Boot Hill Museum and historic Front Street reconstruction.
+As the nineteenth century ended, the bragging of the western pioneer furnished an abundance of materials for dime novels, nickelodeons, Hollywood films, radio, and television.
+Even today, over 100,000 tourists relive the legend each year by visiting the Boot Hill Museum and the historic Front Street reconstruction.
 "If the history of the West has been a mother lode of entertainment riches, Dodge City has been its touchstone."